Winter Sale is here! Get 15% off with code SNOW15. Offer ends December 31, SHOP NOW.

 Curcumin is perhaps one of the most exciting herbal compounds in terms of its potential to induce and maintain long-term remission for IBD.
 The compound is an extract of turmeric (Jiang Huang), commonly known for its lovely yellow pigment in dyes.
 In Traditional Chinese Medicine, curcumin has long been used to ‘invigorate the blood and stimulate the flow of qi (or blood flow).
 The herb enhances circulation and has been used to treat acute pain caused by blood stagnation.

-But it’s the potent antioxidant and anti-inflammatory qualities of curcumin that’s prompted a slew of research on its potential benefits to those with Crohn’s or colitis.
+But it is the potent antioxidant and anti-inflammatory qualities of curcumin that has prompted a slew of research on its potential benefits to those with Crohn’s or colitis.
 Curcumin is especially beneficial for intestinal inflammation due to its wide range of anti-inflammatory mechanisms, whereas pharmaceutical treatment for IBD only exerts a narrow, single-target anti-inflammatory action.

 Curcumin is an inhibitor of NF-kB signaling pathways, which researchers believe may be one of the main drivers of immune dysregulation that causes extreme and chronic inflammation in IBD.
 Curcumin has produced excellent results in clinical trials.
 One study on UC patients showed that the add-on use of curcumin with standard drug therapies helps maintain remission longer than pharmaceutical treatment alone.